 PUBLIC WORKS LOAN BOARD

 (PWLB)REMUNERATIONA Central Government Agency, which

 provides loans for one year and above to

-authorities at interest rates only slightlyAll sums paid to or receival
+authorities at interest rates only slightlyAll sums paid to or receivable by an

-employee and sums due by way
+employee and sums due by way of expenses

-allowances (as far as those
+allowances (as far as those sums are

-All sums paid to or receivable by an employee and sums due by way of expenses allowances (as far as those sums are chargeable to UK income tax) and the money value of any other benefits.
+employee and sums due by way of expenses allowances (as far as those sums are chargeable to UK income tax) and the money value of any other benefits.
 Received other than in cash.
 Pension contributions payable by the employer are excluded.